wnba

 Pic credit: Vanderbilt University

 Thanks Saben for talking to germanhoops.com.
-Your playing your second pro season overseas and second with Olympiacos S.F.P.
+Your played your second pro season overseas and second with Olympiacos S.F.P.
 Piraeus (Greece-GBL).
-What kind of an experience has it been playing for this historic team?
+What kind of an experience was it playing for this historic team?

 It has been great being able to play with so many highly talented individuals.
 You have no choice, but to get better and playing in front of our fans has been awesome.